usnationalarchives/social-media-strategy/pages/goal3.md

   <div class="panel-heading">
     <div class="panel-title">
       <a data-toggle="collapse" data-parent="#accordion" href="#collapse2">
-        3.2 &nbsp;<strong>Target messaging to specific audiences and platforms. </strong>Staff understand our audiences and go where those audiences are.
-We have compelling messaging across different formats so that our communications are targeted to the specific needs of each audience and platform.
+        3.2 &nbsp;<strong>Target messaging to specific audiences and platforms. </strong>
       </a>
     </div>
   </div>
   <div id="collapse2" class="panel-collapse collapse">
     <div class="panel-body">
+      <p>Staff understand our audiences and go where those audiences are.
+We have compelling messaging across different formats so that our communications are targeted to the specific needs of each audience and platform.</p>

       <p>Action: Content creators focus efforts on connecting with key audiences that are particularly active on social media and offer growth potential, including educators, history buffs, curious nerds, museum visitors, and genealogists.</p>